 While some PEPFAR programs are accustomed to using central funds to procure condoms and/or lubricants, many countries currently obtain male and female condoms and lubricants from non-PEPFAR sources for distribution within PEPFAR-supported services.
 Supply chain for health has been tracking the impact of COVID-19 on condoms suppliers.
-Currently, we do not foresee any major impacts to any current USAID orders, but longer lead times should be expected.
+Though suppliers based in India have experienced manpower restrictions and equipment shortages due to the COVID situation in the country, we do not foresee any major impacts to any current USAID orders, but longer lead times can be expected.
 We will continue to monitor the situation and provide relevant updates.

-We are aware that other donor sources have experienced more significant delays in production and/or shipments due to COVID-19.
+We are aware that other donor sources are experiencing more significant delays in production and/or shipments due to COVID-19.
 Early modeling on the global potential impact of COVID-19 on HIV indicates that disruptions in condom supply may lead to an increased incidence of HIV.
 Condom availability is an essential component of many PEPFAR prevention, testing, and treatment services and national programs should strive to make sure that in-country supplies are sufficiently available.